otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/07-introduction-to-c#-windows-forms-apps.md

 ![](../resources/img/07-introduction-to-c-sharp-windows-forms-apps/06-image.png)

 1. Start a new application.
 2. Set up the `Form`, selecting an appropriate colour, font and style.
-Set the form’s `Text` property to **Calculator**.
+Set the form's `Text` property to **Calculator**.
 3. Add the `Buttons`, providing the values for each `Text` property.
 4. The line between the top two `TextBoxes` and the third `TextBox` is a `Panel`.
 Decide how you want your interface to look and use the appropriate control.
 5. Add the code for the `Click` event for each `Button`.
-6. Set the third `TextBox’s` `ReadOnly` property to `True`.
+6. Set the third `TextBox's` `ReadOnly` property to `True`.
 This will stop the user entering a value in this `TextBox` and overwriting the calculated answer.
 7. Add **mod** and **div** `Buttons` with the appropriate functionality.

-**Note:** To make this application robust, so that it doesn’t break under different conditions, we need to check for data validation on the input (checking that the user has entered a valid number.)
+**Note:** To make this application robust, so that it doesn't break under different conditions, we need to check for data validation on the input (checking that the user has entered a valid number.)
 This is beyond our expertise at present, so we will assume the best-case scenario, that the user enters only valid integers.

 ## Task 3: